bcharlier/HMMA238/Bash/README.md

-# Introduction to Command line tool
+# Introduction to command line tools

 This lecture gives an idea of the most useful commands you may need when dealing with a Unix-like system (including Linux and Mac OS in particular).